Jennifer Lambert

 5. Building.

-Use Legos, blocks, or some other fun manipulative to discuss setting.
+Use Legos, blocks, or some other fun manipulative to discuss setting and plot.

 6. Notebooking.